 - a.
-The governing body of the Transportation Authority is not substantially the same as that of the State.
-Further, management of the primary government does not have operational responsibility for the component unit. - b.
+All action by the Transportation Authority shall be taken by resolution of the Secretary of Transportation, the Director of the Office of Financial Management and Budget, and the Administrator of the Transportation Trust Fund (2 Del.
+C. §1304 (b)) and the Administrator of the Transportation Trust Fund shall be appointed through the written approval of the Secretary of Transportation (2 Del.
+C. §1309 (16)).
+Further, the Secretary of Transportation is appointed by the Governor.
+Therefore, the governing body of the Transportation Authority is substantially the same as that of the State (governing body of the State consists of the Governor, cabinet secretaries, and the legislature). - b.
 The Transportation Authority exclusively, or almost exclusively, benefits the primary government.
 The powers of the Transportation Authority are determined to be an essential government function of the State in order to create an economical, efficient and unified system of air, water, vehicular, public and specialized transportation in the State (2 Del.
 C. §1304 (a)). - c.
 The debt of the Transportation Authority is not expected to be repaid with the resources of the primary government.

-Based on review and consideration of all of the guidance above, including the criteria of ¶53(a) through (c), we conclude that DTC would be a discretely presented component unit if it were not for the GASB Codification illustrated below:
+Based on review and consideration of all of the guidance above, including the criteria of \$53(a) through (c), we conclude that DTC would be a discretely presented component unit if it were not for the GASB Codification illustrated below:

 - a.
-The governing body of the DTC is not substantially the same as that of the Transportation Authority.
-Further, management of the primary government does not have operational responsibility for the component unit. - b.
+DTC is operated by a Director who is appointed by the Secretary of Transportation.
+The Secretary is appointed by the Governor.
+Therefore, the governing body of the Transportation Authority is substantially the same as that of the State (governing body of the State consists of the Governor, cabinet secretaries, and the legislature). - b.
 DTC exclusively, or almost exclusively, benefits the primary government.
 The powers of DTC are determined to be an essential government function of the State. - c.
 DTC has not bonded debt and therefore the Transportation Authority has no pledge of appropriation.